interledger-deprecated/tutorials/letter-shop/index.md

 ### Interledger plugins

-Our shop, and many other componenets we'll build in this tutorial, use ledger plugins.
+Our shop, and many other components we'll build in this tutorial, use ledger plugins.
 A plugin is a piece of code that talks to a specific account on a specific ledger.

 Since Interledger connects potentially very different ledgers together, we need an abstraction layer that hides the specifics of the ledger, but exposes the interface needed to send and receive money over that ledger.
 That is what Interledger plugins are for.

-Ledger plugins expose a common interface (the Ledger Plugin Interface) so that irresepectvie of which ledger your application is connected to, the way it sends and receives payments is identical.
+Ledger plugins expose a common interface (the Ledger Plugin Interface) so that irrespective of which ledger your application is connected to, the way it sends and receives payments is identical.

 > **NOTE:** As we go through this tutorial we'll be using different functions of the Ledger Plugin Interface.
 You can find the reference documentation in [IL-RFC 0004](https://interledger.org/rfcs/0004-ledger-plugin-interface/).

 We've put all of the plugin config into a single file called `plugins.js`.
-The default plugin we use is the *XRP Escrow* plugin whcih allows us to connect to the XRP Testnet Ledger.
+The default plugin we use is the *XRP Escrow* plugin which allows us to connect to the XRP Testnet Ledger.

 The *XRP Escrow* plugin is a wrapper around [RippleLib](https://github.com/ripple/ripple-lib), and exposes the Ledger Plugin Interface (LPI).
 In the code, you see that an 'ilp-plugin-xrp-escrow' Plugin is being configured with secret, account, server, and prefix.
 The first three values come from the [XRP Testnet Faucet](https://ripple.com/build/xrp-test-net/).